anyakar/RepData_PeerAssessment1/PA1_template.md

 ```

 Transforming the date into POSIXlt format.
-Time interval is converted to 1.05 from 105 to better reflect the hour for time series plots.
+Time interval is converted to `h.mm` from `hmm` to better reflect the hour for time series plots.

 ```r